5 Amazing Recent Alzheimer’s Discoveries!A. Boyea

-From building a brain to super mice, 2015 was a big year for Alzheimer’s research.
-There were many advances in the fight on Alzheimer’s this year, and we are getting closer to finding a cure every day.
-As 2015 comes to a close, let’s reflect on some of the most monumental discoveries and advancements in Alzheimer’s disease.
+From building a brain to super mice, the last few years have been eventful in Alzheimer’s research.
+There were many advances in the fight on Alzheimer’s, and we are getting closer to finding a cure every day.
+Let’s reflect on some of the most monumental discoveries and advancements in Alzheimer’s disease.

 Building A Brain

 Ohio State researcher Rene Anaud and his team has developed the most complete human brain model to date.
 The lab-grown brain is designed to mimic a real brain, and provides endless opportunities for research.
 To create the lab-grown brain, researcher Rene Anaud altered adult human skin cells to express the genes found in neural tissue.
 Growing each model brain takes about 15 weeks, and the resulting tissue sample is about the size of a pencil eraser.
 Despite the small size, the model provides a wide range of tissue types, including functioning neurons, support cells and retinal cells.
 The researchers hope to use the lab-grown brains to study multiple disorders affecting the brain including autism and Alzheimer’s disease, as well as traumatic brain injury and strokes.

 After being added to their drinking water of mice, a pill caused the protein deposits in the brains of mice to break down.
 The protein deposits, or plaques, are what cause dementia.
 This new drug, called EPPS, functions by making the amyloid beta plaques in the brain soluble, so that they can be cleared away.
 Amyloid accumulation typically occurs first in a patient with Alzheimer’s, and then leads into the other mental and physical changes that we associate with Alzheimer’s disease.
 This drug relies heavily on people being diagnosed before any clinical symptoms appear.
 Although a long way from being used on people, this incredible discovery is a milestone in the fight against Alzheimer’s disease.